This page tells you about a test called a lumbar puncture. You can read about

 If you have the test as an emergency you may get the results within a couple of hours.
 Generally, it can take up to a couple of weeks.

 A lumbar puncture is a test to check the fluid that circulates round the brain and spinal cord (the cerebrospinal fluid or CSF).
 For cancer, this test is usually done to see if there are any cancer cells in the fluid.
 But it is also used to look for infection.

-Your doctor will need to put a needle into your spine and collect some of the fluid that drains out.
-You will be asked to lie on your side and curl up slightly so that your back rounds towards the doctor, who will be behind you.
-It is important to lie as still as you can, so make sure you are reasonably comfortable before the doctor starts.
+Your doctor will put a needle into the area between your spinal bones and collect some of the fluid that drains out.
+You will usually be asked to lie on your side and curl up slightly so that your back rounds towards the doctor, who will be behind you.
+Or you may sit leaning forward.
+It is important to keep as still as you can, so make sure you are reasonably comfortable before the doctor starts.

 You may have to change into a gown first.
 The doctor will put on gloves and drape some sterile cloths over you before they start.
 This helps to stop any infection from getting into your spinal fluid.
 The doctor will inject a little local anaesthetic to numb the area.
 Once the anaesthetic has worked, they will push the needle very carefully into the small of your back.
 The needle goes into the space around the spinal cord.
 Once it is in the right place, it only takes a couple of seconds for a few drops of fluid to drip out into a sterile pot.
 Then the doctor takes the needle out.
 The fluid is sent to the laboratory and examined under the microscope for cancer cells.
 The diagram below shows how you lie and where the doctor puts the needle.